A Debate at the Union Club, Public Domain

 expected

-to share how the government case is more justified and stands victorious over the Opposition
+to share how their side's case is more justified and stands victorious over the other

 case.